 Sjöwall made her Carnegie Hall debut in a world premiere by Stephen Edwards.
 Other composers with whom she has collaborated include Garry Schyman, Craig Bohmler, Patrick Kirst, Christina Whitten Thomas, Andrea Morricone, Inon Zur, and Marcus Sjöwall.
-She has appeared as a guest soloist with the Phoenix Symphony, Angeles Chorale, Greater Bridgeport Symphony, Palisades Symphony, Verdi Chorus, Westwood Chamber Orchestra, and on the L.A.
-County Museum of Art's Sundays Live Series in repertoire including Mozart's Requiem, Verdi's Requiem, Brahms' Requiem and Liebeslieder Waltzes, Dvorak's Te deum, Vaughan Williams' Dona nobis pacem, Rutter's Magnificat, Handel's Messiah, and Beethoven's Symphony No. 9.
+She has appeared as a guest soloist with the Phoenix Symphony, Angeles Chorale, Greater Bridgeport Symphony, Symphony Irvine, Palisades Symphony, Verdi Chorus, Westwood Chamber Orchestra, and on the L.A.
+County Museum of Art's Sundays Live Series in repertoire including Mozart's Requiem Mass, Verdi's Messa da Requiem, Brahms' Ein deutsches Requiem and Liebeslieder Waltzes, Dvorak's Te deum, Vaughan Williams' Dona nobis pacem, Rutter's Magnificat, Handel's Messiah, and Beethoven's Symphony No. 9.

 Over five million gamers have heard Sjöwall's voice as the singer of the "Rapture Anthem" on the popular video games BioShock and BioShock 2.
 The pop/rock band Sparks invited her to portray the sassy Hollywood Starlet for their album The Seduction of Ingmar Bergman, a role that she reprised for a sold-out live performance presented by the L.A.
 Film Fest at the Ford Amphitheatre in Hollywood.
 As a two-time Society of Singers scholarship recipient, she opened for Smokey Robinson at their 16th Annual ELLA Awards honoring Gladys Knight.